-NOTE 22 Borrowings and leases Interest bearing liabilities 2022 2021 Short-term borrowings payable \$'000 \$'000 Short-term borrowings 175,011 99,797 Short-term lease liabilities 717 659 Total short-term borrowings 175,728 100,456 Long-term borrowings payable Long-term borrowings 1,750,000 1,972,000 Long-term lease liabilities 6,198 6,862 Total long-term borrowings 1,756,198 1,978,862 Total interest bearing liabilities 1,931,926 2,079,318 All HomeStart borrowings are unsecured.
-2,079,318 Total interest bearing liabilities All HomeStart borrowings are unsecured.
-Information in relation to HomeStart's exposure to liquidity and interest rate risks is provided in notes 31.3 and 31.4.2 respectively.
-All HomeStart borrowings are unsecured. notes 31.3 and 31.4.2 respectively.
-2021 All HomeStart borrowings are unsecured.
-Information in relation to HomeStart's exposure to liquidity and interest rate risks is provided in Leases - Amounts recognised in statement of cash flows notes 31.3 and 31.4.2 respectively.
-2021 \$'000 All HomeStart borrowings are unsecured.
-Information in relation to HomeStart's exposure to liquidity and interest rate risks is provided in notes 31.3 and 31.4.2 respectively.
-2021 All HomeStart borrowings are unsecured.
-Information in relation to HomeStart's exposure to liquidity and interest rate risks is provided in Leases - Amounts recognised in statement of cash flows notes 31.3 and 31.4.2 respectively.
-2021 \$'000 All HomeStart borrowings are unsecured.
-Information in relation to HomeStart's exposure to liquidity and interest rate risks is provided in Leases - Amounts recognised in statement of cash flows Total cash outflow for leases Maturity analysis of lease liabilities notes 31.3 and 31.4.2 respectively.
-2022 \$'000 945 2021 \$'000 All HomeStart borrowings are unsecured.
-Information in relation to HomeStart's exposure to liquidity and interest rate risks is provided in Leases - Amounts recognised in statement of cash flows Total cash outflow for leases Maturity analysis of lease liabilities notes 31.3 and 31.4.2 respectively.
-2022 \$'000 945 2021 \$'000 All HomeStart borrowings are unsecured.
-Information in relation to HomeStart's exposure to liquidity and interest rate risks is provided in Leases - Amounts recognised in statement of cash flows Total cash outflow for leases Maturity analysis of lease liabilities notes 31.3 and 31.4.2 respectively.
-2022 \$'000 945 see payments to be paid after reporting date: 2021 \$'000 988 All HomeStart borrowings are unsecured.
-Information in relation to HomeStart's exposure to liquidity and interest rate risks is provided in Leases - Amounts recognised in statement of cash flows Total cash outflow for leases Maturity analysis of lease liabilities The following table sets out a maturity analysis of lease payments, showing the discounted lea 2022 \$'000 945 use payments to be paid after reporting date: 2022 2021 \$'000 988 2021 \$'000 All HomeStart borrowings are unsecured.
-Information in relation to HomeStart's exposure to liquidity and interest rate risks is provided in Leases - Amounts recognised in statement of cash flows Total cash outflow for leases notes 31.3 and 31.4.2 respectively.
-2022 \$'000 945 see payments to be paid after reporting date: 2022 \$'000 2021 \$'000 988 All HomeStart borrowings are unsecured.
-Information in relation to HomeStart's exposure to liquidity and interest rate risks is provided in Leases - Amounts recognised in statement of cash flows Total cash outflow for leases Maturity analysis of lease liabilities The following table sets out a maturity analysis of lease payments, showing the discounted lease Within one year a notes 31.3 and 31.4.2 respectively.
-2022 \$'000 945 see payments to be paid after reporting date: 2022 \$'000 717 2021 \$'000 988 2021 \$'000
+NOTE 22 Borrowings and leases Interest bearing liabilities 2023 2022 Short-term borrowings payable \$'000 \$'000 Short-term borrowings 27,923 175,011 Short-term lease liabilities 744 717 Total short-term borrowings 28,667 175,728 Long-term borrowings payable Long-term borrowings 2,190,000 1,750,000 Long-term lease liabilities 5,396 6,198 Total long-term borrowings 2,195,396 1,756,198 Total interest bearing liabilities 2,224,063 1,931,926 All HomeStart borrowings are unsecured All HomeStart borrowings are unsecured.
+Information in relation to HomeStart's exposure to liquidity and interest rate risks is provided in a notes 31.3 and 31.4.2 respectively.
+Information in relation to HomeStart's exposure to liquidity and interest rate risks is provided in .
+2022 2023 2022 \$'000 Information in relation to HomeStart's exposure to liquidity and interest rate risks is provided in .
+2022 \$'000 945 Information in relation to HomeStart's exposure to liquidity and interest rate risks is provided in releases - Amounts recognised in statement of cash flows 2023 \$'000 \$'000 Information in relation to HomeStart's exposure to liquidity and interest rate risks is provided in relation to HomeStart's exposure to liquidity and interest rate risks is provided in releases - Amounts recognised in statement of cash flows Total cash outflow for leases 2023 \$'000 984 \$'000 Information in relation to HomeStart's exposure to liquidity and interest rate risks is provided in relation to HomeStart's exposure to liquidity and interest rate risks is provided in relates - Amounts recognised in statement of cash flows Total cash outflow for leases Maturity analysis of lease liabilities 2023 \$'000 984 \$'000 Information in relation to HomeStart's exposure to liquidity and interest rate risks is provided in relation to HomeStart's exposure to liquidity and interest rate risks is provided in relates - Amounts recognised in statement of cash flows Total cash outflow for leases Maturity analysis of lease liabilities 2023 \$'000 984 e payments to be paid after reporting date: \$'000 945 Information in relation to HomeStart's exposure to liquidity and interest rate risks is provided in relation to HomeStart's exposure to liquidity and interest rate risks is provided in relates - Amounts recognised in statement of cash flows Total cash outflow for leases Maturity analysis of lease liabilities 2023 \$'000 984 e payments to be paid after reporting date: 2023 \$'000 945 2022 Information in relation to HomeStart's exposure to liquidity and interest rate risks is provided in r Leases - Amounts recognised in statement of cash flows Total cash outflow for leases Maturity analysis of lease liabilities The following table sets out a maturity analysis of lease payments, showing the discounted lease 2023 \$'000 984 se payments to be paid after reporting date: 2023 \$'000 \$'000 945 2022 \$'000 Information in relation to HomeStart's exposure to liquidity and interest rate risks is provided in receases - Amounts recognised in statement of cash flows Total cash outflow for leases Maturity analysis of lease liabilities The following table sets out a maturity analysis of lease payments, showing the discounted lease Within one year 2023 \$'000 984 e payments to be paid after reporting date: 2023 \$'000 744 \$'000 945 2022 \$'000 717